How to apply for a pro bono lawyer

 Totally or partially free lawyer

-When you need more elaborate legal advice, have to appear in court, or will be questioned, you need a lawyer.
-Depending on your financial resources, you can rely on a pro bono lawyer who will act on your behalf for free or a lower fee.
+When you need more extensive legal advice, have to appear in court or will be questioned you need a lawyer.
+Depending on your financial means, you can hire a pro bono lawyer who will act for you for free or for a reduced fee.

 Application through BJB

-You can apply for a pro bono lawyer at the Legal Aid Office or BJB.
-For this, you will need to provide the necessary documents to prove your income, resources and expenses.
+You can submit your application for a pro bono attorney to the BJB.
+For this, you will have to be able to present the necessary documents to prove your income, livelihood and expenses.

 Do you have an appointment at BJB?